quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/ConcurrencyNetModern/concu_part11_4.2_The_ForkJoi.md

 #### Iterative Formula and Convergence

-Background context: The iterative formula \( z_{n+1} = z_n^2 + c \) is used in determining membership of a complex number in the Mandelbrot set.
-If the magnitude of \( z_n \) exceeds 2 at any point, the sequence diverges, indicating that the corresponding complex number does not belong to the Mandelbrot set.
+Background context: The iterative formula $z_{n+1} = z_n^2 + c $ is used in determining membership of a complex number in the Mandelbrot set.
+If the magnitude of$z_n$ exceeds 2 at any point, the sequence diverges, indicating that the corresponding complex number does not belong to the Mandelbrot set.

-:p What happens if the magnitude of \( z_n \) in the iteration process exceeds 2?
+:p What happens if the magnitude of $z_n$ in the iteration process exceeds 2?
 ??x
-If the magnitude of \( z_n \) exceeds 2 during the iterative process, it indicates that the sequence is diverging.
+If the magnitude of $z_n$ exceeds 2 during the iterative process, it indicates that the sequence is diverging.
 In this case, we can conclude that the corresponding complex number does not belong to the Mandelbrot set because points outside the set will eventually escape to infinity under repeated iteration.

 This is a key stopping condition in the `isMandelbrot` function:
 ```csharp